-Welcome to the Women and Girls Blood Disorder Learning Action Network (LAN)!
+Welcome to the Women and Girls Bleeding Disorder Learning Action Network (LAN)!

 What is the WGBD LAN?